nataliethenerd/boardscans/README.md

 ### Naming convention
 the folders are named after the board markings, their "technical" name

-AGB-CPU-01 = Game Boy Advance
+AGB-CPU-01 = Game Boy Advance 40 pin

+AGB-CPU-10 = Game Boy Advance 32 pin

 AGS-CPU-11 = Game Boy Advance SP :construction: NOTE: These scans do not include the middle GROUND and POWER layers (yet)